 Lifetime is licensed and regulated by The Reserve Bank of New Zealand and the Financial Markets Authority.
 Your investment is supervised by the Public Trust, a crown entity.

-See how much income your nest egg could generate by using the Lifetime Income Calculator.
+See how much income your nest egg could generate by using our Retirement Income Calculator.

 Meet the team

 Sir Michael Cullen is the former Deputy Prime Minister and Finance Minister of New Zealand.
 During his time in Government, he was responsible for setting up KiwiSaver and establishing the New Zealand Superannuation Fund.
 Sir Michael has also been Attorney-General of New Zealand and Chairman of New Zealand Post.

 Diana Crossan was the Retirement Commissioner of New Zealand for ten years.
 Prior to this, Diana was a Senior Executive with AMP in the UK and New Zealand and has held senior leadership roles in the public and SOE sectors.
 Her past directorships include Mighty River Power and New Zealand Post.

 Martin Hawes is one of New Zealand’s leading financial commentators.
 An authorised financial adviser, Martin has authored multiple books and publications on personal financial planning.
 He is also a columnist for the Sunday Star Times and stuff.co.nz.

 If you have any questions, please feel free to give us a call or send us an email.